GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * How does a system function interact with its environment?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?
-* What Operational Capabilitys are defined?

-  ***Rationale:  Needed because the definition of capabilities allows communication about what is to achieved to seperate from how it is achieved on operational level.***
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the different contexts the system is embedded and utilized in?